 - Part 4: Bad Checks and Credit Card Chargebacks – How to Deal with Them in the Context of Construction Debts

 The focus of this article is on how to be careful with what you sign in Arizona and about some of the tricks, traps, and pitfalls with lien waivers.
-The following points will also be discussed:

 How to Preserve Mechanic’s Lien Rights in Arizona